The Elevator Pitch Contest: A Promising Practice for Preparing STEM Students with Disabilities for Employment

 An elevator pitch for employment is a brief, informal presentation that can be delivered in the same amount of time as an elevator ride (about 90 seconds).
 Presentations focus on experience, skills, and career goals.
 For the event, participants registered online, and then received information about how to write an elevator pitch.
 Three practice sessions were offered for those interested in honing their skills before the event.

-At the Elevator Pitch Contest, students shared their resumes and delivered their elevator pitches to industry representatives from organizations such as Microsoft, the Federal Aviation Administration, AeroJet Rocketdyne, Fred Hutchinson Cancer Research Center, URS corporation, Seattle Lighthouse for the Blind, the Center for Sensorimotor Neural Engineering, and the National Oceanographic and Atmospheric Administration.
+At the Elevator Pitch Contest, students shared their resumes and delivered their elevator pitches to industry representatives from organizations such as Microsoft, the Federal Aviation Administration, AeroJet Rocketdyne, Fred Hutchinson Cancer Research Center, Seattle Lighthouse for the Blind, the Center for Neurotechnology, and the National Oceanographic and Atmospheric Administration.
 Participants received feedback about improving their pitches and completed informal networking with employers of interest.

 The AccessSTEM CAREERS Elevator Pitch Contest is viewed as a promising practice for preparing students with disabilities for employment because: